 - Depending on your marshmallow type it might also get softer at this point, worst case: leaking off the stick!

-- Keep on turning at that point because browning will move quickly and if not turned quick enough, it might get black!
+- Keep on turning at that point because browning will move quickly and if not turned quick enough, it might get black on one side!

 What is a marshmallow?

-Before continuing, let’s refresh what a marshmallow is (we’ve discussed marshmallow science before in greater detail).
+In order to explain why and how all of this happens you need to know what a marshmallow actually is (we also have an in-depth marshmallow science version).
 Every recipe and product is different, but the basis of a marshmallow is:

 - Sugar: marshmallows cannot be made without sugar, sugar forms the basic structure of a marshmallow.

-- Egg whites: although not all commercial marshmallows still contain egg whites, egg whites are often used to create that foamy texture we’re looking for in marshmallow
+- Egg whites: although not all commercial marshmallows still contain egg whites (it is more efficient without), egg whites are often used to create that foamy texture we’re looking for in marshmallow

 - Water: don’t forget the water, it’s the water that keeps everything together

-Now that we’ve got that refreshed, let’s see what happens to these four components during roasting of marshmallows.
+Now that we’ve got that refreshed, let’s go back to that campfire and see what happens to these four components above the fire.

 Science of browning in roasting marshmallows

-Browning of the marshmallow is probably the first thing you see above that fire.
+Once you’ve rotated your marshmallow around for a couple of times, you will notice that is starts to brown slightly.
 As with a lot of browning processes in food, the browning of marshmallows is caused by two processes:

 So why doesn’t browning start immediately?
-That’s mostly because the marshmallow has to heat up first.
-Also, it will most likely lose some moisture on the outside.
+That’s because the marshmallow has to heat up first.
+Also, it will need to lose some moisture on the outside.
 This moisture loss is necessary since both browning reactions only occur slowly when it’s too moist.
+Also, if there’s too much moisture instead of heating up the marshmallow further, you’re just using that energy to evaporate water.

 Melting of roasted marshmallows

 So why do some marshmallows actually melt or at least soften during roasting?
-This is the gelatin that becomes softer.
+This is because of the gelatin that becomes softer as it warms up.
 Gelatin is a gelling agent which means it can form a gel.
 However, the gelatin gel is very heat dependent.
 Gelatin, which is a protein, will melt again at higher temperatures.
 Other gelling agents, such as agar agar, do not have this heat reversibility.

 The gelatin helps holding the marshmallow together.
 Once the gelatin melts, the sugar syrup and egg proteins will not be strong enough enough to keep the foam up, the air bubbles will start escaping.